AI and Upskilling Drive HR Transformation in 2025, Reveals Capterra India Survey - The Tribune

-Gurgaon (Haryana) [India], July 3: Capterra India announced its 2025 HR Software Trends Survey, shedding light on the transformative shifts within India's human resources landscape.
+Gurgaon, 3rd July 2025 - Capterra India announced its 2025 HR Software Trends Survey, shedding light on the transformative shifts within India's human resources landscape.
 The comprehensive survey, which includes insights from 294 Indian HR professionals, highlights how organisations are leveraging technology to navigate rising costs, widening skills gaps, and the pervasive influence of Artificial Intelligence (AI).

 (This content is sourced from a syndicated feed and is published as received.
 The Tribune assumes no responsibility or liability for its accuracy, completeness, or content.)